khonsulabs/bonsaidb/README.md

 Around May 2022, a bug and a mistake in benchmarking were discovered.
 The bug was promptly fixed, but the net result is that BonsaiDb's transactional write performance is significantly slower than other databases.
-Unless you're buliding a very write-heavy application, the performance will likely still be acceptable.
+Unless you're building a very write-heavy application, the performance will likely still be acceptable.
 [Issue #251 on GitHub](https://github.com/khonsulabs/bonsaidb/issues/251) is
 where progress of the performance updates are being tracked.
 From a developer's